by Dr. John Carosso, Psy. D.

 Here's the thing: you might be right.

-This article is for any woman who has ever wondered or been curious.
+I've written this article for every woman who has ever wondered or been curious.
 We're going to cover what adult ADHD in women looks like, why so many go undiagnosed (sometimes for years or even decades), which symptoms might be confused with other issues, the impact of ADHD on relationships and everyday life, and, most importantly, what resources and strategies can make a difference.
 We'll also discuss the unique strengths of an ADHD brain, as there's more to this story than just struggle.

 Let's get into it.